-At the Annual General Meeting of the ITTA, held on the 22nd of June 2019, Tony Martin was elected as President of the Association for a period of two years.
+At the Annual General Meeting of the ITTA in 2023 Pat Hunter was elected as President of the Association for a period of two years.

 Joseph Veselsky is the Irish Association’s Life President, a position he has held since 1986 after a period of 4 years as Table Tennis Ireland President.
-Joe, as he is known to all, first arrived in Ireland from his native Czechoslovakia in 1949 and shortly afterwards became Irish Men’s Coach.
-Retired from his jewellery business and in his early 90s, Joe keeps up his interest in the sport of Table Tennis through his position in the Table Tennis Ireland and as a former President of Swaythling Club International.
-Through his position in the Swaythling Club, he was an important influence in having the World Veterans Championships allocated to Ireland in 1992.
-He also has interest in UCD soccer club where he is a Vice President.
+Joe, as he is known to all, first arrived in Ireland from his native Czechoslovakia in 1949 and shortly afterwards became the Irish Men’s Coach.
+Retired from his jewellery business and having recently celebrated his 105th birthday, Joe maintains his interest in our sport through his position in Table Tennis Ireland and as a former President of the Swaythling Club International.
+Joe was an important influence in having the World Veterans Championships allocated to Ireland in 1992.
+He also has interest in the UCD soccer club where he is a Vice President.
 In 2007, the President of the Slovak Republic bestowed the prestigious Order of the White Double Cross 111 on Joe.